tonyrog/inline/README.md

     vec3f:multiply(A,vec3f:add(B,C)).
 ```

-The code above create three 3D vectors A, B and C. In normal Erlang the above code would call new three times then call vec3f:add and lastly vec3f:multiply  but when compiled with the
+The code above creates three 3D vectors A, B and C. Normally the above code would call vec3f:new three times then call vec3f:add and lastly call vec3f:multiply, but when compiled with the compile option

     -compile({inline_size,100}).

-option the code is simply reduced to the result of the calculation!
+the code is simply reduced to the result of the calculation!

 Checking the beam assembler output by setting the -S option to erlc we
 can verify this